-The Canadian and U.S. economics slowed in the past year in response to higher interest rates, but have shown some resilience as a result of high levels of household savings, pent-up demand, expansionary fiscal policies and, in Canada, robust population growth.
+The general economic conditions prevailing in Canada, the United States and other jurisdictions in which we conduct business affect our earnings.
+The Canadian and U.S. economies slowed in the past year in response to higher interest rates, but have shown some resilience as a result of high levels of household savings, pent-up demand, expansionary fiscal policies and, in Canada, robust population growth.
 The labour market remains healthy, with some recent signs of softening.
 Inflation has moderated, although underlying price pressures persist.
 The economy faces headwinds from high interest rates and high levels of household indebtedness in Canada, as well as the conflicts in Ukraine and the Middle East, trade disputes with China, diplomatic tensions between Canada and India, and other global geopolitical risks.
 The possibility that policy rates could rise further and remain high for an extended period has driven longer-term borrowing costs to multi-decade highs, which could lead to higher loan provisions, lower levels of loan demand and stronger deposit pricing competition, with potential impacts on net interest income.
 These factors represent potential risks for market stability and economic growth.
 Refer to the Geopolitical Risk and Escalating Trade Disputes section and the Inflation section for further discussion of these risks.